 Field Width Description Туре Virtual Channel (VC) 6 The virtual channel number for a stream.
 It is possible to have multiple virtual streams flowing over the same physical stream (EPID-pair).
 This field identifies the index of the virtual stream.
 The default value of this field is zero.
 NOTE: Any virtual streams that are incorrectly addressed will go to port 0.
 Required Delimiters (EOV/EOB) 2 Delimiter flags for the user logic to use.
-These bits are unused by the core framework but have the following definitions: Delimiter[0] = EOV (End of Vector) Delimiter[1] = EOB (End of Burst) NOTE: Data in RFNoC has three kinds of delimiters: 1) Packets, 2) Vectors and 3) Bursts.
+These bits are unused by the core framework but have the following definitions: • Delimiter[0] = EOV (End of Vector) • Delimiter[1] = EOB (End of Burst) NOTE: Data in RFNoC has three kinds of delimiters: 1) Packets, 2) Vectors and 3) Bursts.
 A vector is a collection of packets (of items), and a burst is a collection of vectors.
-Required PktType 3 The type of this CHDR packet.
-Can be one of the following: $0 \times 0 =$ Management $0 \times 1 =$ Stream Status $0 \times 2 =$ Stream Command $0 \times 3 =$ <reserved> <math>0 \times 4 =</math> Control Transaction</reserved> Required
+Required PktType Required

-0x5 = <reserved></reserved> 0x6 = Data Packet without a Timestamp 0x7 = Data Packet with a Timestamp NumMData 5 The number of metadata words in this packet.
+1 Ov.4 - Combal Transportion 0x4 = Control Transaction 0x5 = <reserved></reserved> 0x6 = Data Packet without a Timestamp 0x7 = Data Packet with a Timestamp NumMData 5 The number of metadata words in this packet.
 Each metadata word is CHDR_W bits wide.
-If NumMData is zero then the packet has no metadata.
+If NumMData is zero, then the packet has no metadata.
 The maximum value for NumMData is 30.
-NOTE: Metadata is considered as an advanced feature of RFNoC and its interpretation is assumed to be block-specific.
+NOTE: Metadata is considered to be an advanced feature of RFNoC, and its interpretation is assumed to be block-specific.
 The framework will provide the ability for the user logic to extract and insert metadata into a packet but the user logic in the block is responsible for defining its format.
-Required SeqNum 16 Packet sequence number.
+SeqNum 16 Packet sequence number.
 The value shall start at 0 and increment by 1 for every packet of a given type in a stream.
-The counter shall roll over to 0 after 65535 (2-1).
+The counter shall roll over to 0 after 65535 (2 -1).
 NOTE: The sequence number is useful for detecting gaps and reordering issues in a stream.
-During errorfree operation, the sequence number will increase monotonically (by 1) for every packet for each: Stream (unique source and dest. endpoints) Packet type The sequence should thus be independently monotonic for each stream and each packet type.
+During error- free operation, the sequence number will increase monotonically (by 1) for every packet for each: Stream (unique source and dest. endpoints) Packet type1 The sequence should thus be independently monotonic for each stream and each packet type.
 A gap in the sequence number at any point is considered a sequence error.
-Required Length 16 Length of the packet in bytes.
+Length 16 Length of the packet in bytes.
 This includes the header, timestamp, metadata and payload.
-Required DstEPID 16 The Endpoint ID of the stream endpoint that this packet is destined for.
+DstEPID The Endpoint ID of the stream endpoint that this packet is destined for.
 The EPID is used to make routing decisions.
-(The details of routing are covered in the following sections) NOTE: EPID = 0 is reserved and may not be used Required Timestamp 64 A 64-bit integer timestamp for the payload in the packet.
-This field is valid only when the packet type is "Data Packet with a Timestamp" Optional Metadata Variable User-defined metadata.
-These bits are unused by the core framework and their format is undefined.
-The definition of the format can be block-specific.
-Optional
+Required (The details of routing are covered in the following sections) NOTE: EPID = 0 is reserved and may not be used Timestamp 64 A 64-bit integer timestamp for the payload in the packet.
+This field is valid only when the packet type is "Data Optional